Bhavashya-yadiki242005/automated_book_publication/README.md

 ## Overview

 This project automates the process of fetching book chapters from the web, processing the text using AI, allowing a human review step, and saving multiple versions of the content.
-It is developed using **Python, Playwright, FastAPI, and ChromaDB** as part of the Agentic AI task assignment.
+developed using **Python, Playwright, FastAPI, and ChromaDB** as part of the Agentic AI task assignment.

 ---

-## Key Features
+## Features

 - **Scraping:** Extract book content and save text with a screenshot.
 - **AI Writer:** Perform basic AI-powered text transformation.